Fact-Checking Won’t Save Us From Fake News

 Fact-checking is key to journalism — it’s a skill and a service that’s instrumental in providing the information to the public.
 My first job in journalism was as a fact-checker and, later, a research editor; as a journalist I’ve had many fact-checkers save me from dumb mistakes.
 I even wrote a book on how to do it well: “The Chicago Guide to Fact-Checking.”
 Fact-checking politicians’ statements or articles after they’ve published — a close relative of the type of fact-checking that goes on behind the scenes in journalism — has been instrumental in holding politicians accountable.
 I know what fact-checking can do, and how important it is.
 But to combat fake news, it’s simply not enough.

 Don’t get me wrong — fact-checking is a start, and some of it may even help.
 But for all the hand-wringing, hot takes and congratulatory posts about the latest fact-checking heroics, fake news continues to do what it does best: adapt.
 Google and Facebook may block well-known abusers from advertising networks, but the fake newsmakers will just launch new sites.
-Facebook is partnering with fact-checkers, but the groups that will do the work — ABC News, The Associated Press, FactCheck.org, Politifact and Snopes — already face partisan criticism.
+Facebook is partnering with fact-checkers, but the groups that will do the work — ABC News, The Associated Press, FactCheck.org, PolitiFact and Snopes — already face partisan criticism.

 Fake news purveyors have even co-opted the term “fake news.”
 In early December, conspiracy theorist Alex Jones published his own list of fake news sites.
 At the top are The New York Times and The Washington Post.

 The stakes are high: Fake news has consequences.
 Take Pizzagate, a conspiracy claiming that a pizza parlor in Washington, D.C., houses a child sex ring lead by Hillary Clinton.
-In early December, a man came to the restaurant armed with an AR-15 rifle, ostensibly to free imprisoned children.
+In early December, a man went to the restaurant armed with an AR-15 rifle, ostensibly to free imprisoned children.
 He fired the weapon, although he didn’t hit anyone.
 Then, he saw that there was no evidence of the ring and surrendered.

 Facebook and Google keep giving users more of what they want to see through proprietary algorithms.
 This may be great for entertainment, but it doesn’t help when it comes to news, where it may just strengthen existing bias.